Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - Make some notches on the round corners and do a straight cut on the tip as shown in the photos below.
 Just make sure you don’t cut through the seam.

-- Then iron the seam on one side.
+- Then press the seam to one side.

-- Turn the fabric right side out and gently push the corners then iron.
+- Turn the fabric right side out and gently push the corners then press.

 - Take the end of the wire coil and pull it with both hands to straighten it.
 Place it on the fabric and use pliers to bend the wire according to the shape of the fabric.
 Make sure to start from the open long side and finish there.

-- When you reach the starting point twist edges together to close the shape.
-Wrap the edges inwards to create a loop and wrap a little piece of fabric around the loop.
+- When you reach the starting point twist ends together to close the wire.
+Wrap the ends inwards to create a loop and hide the raw ends of the wire, and wrap a little piece of fabric around the loop.
 Secure with a few stitches.

 - Push the wire in the fabric and into the folds until you have a good fitting then take it to the sewing machine (you may need to use a zipper foot here).
 You may find it useful to use pins and keep the wire in place.